ETAAcademy/ETAAcademy-ZK-Meme/31_Lagrange_Plonk.md

 ## Polynomial Commitment and Lagrange Interpolation

-The Prover can use polynomial encoding to compress multiple constraints into one, making it easier for the Verifier to check.
+Provers can combine multiple constraints into a single polynomial, which reduces communication and simplifies verification for Verifiers.

 ### Probabilistic Check of Polynomials